Lambing should be fun.

 to immobilize calcium reserves.
 Excessive intake of calcium

 can also be a problem.
-To prevent this from this situation, it is recommended that you save pure legume hays for lactation, and feed a mixed (legume-grass)
+To prevent this from this situation, it is recommended that you save pure legume hays for lactation and feed a mixed (legume-grass)

 hay during late gestation.